trueadm/react/packages/react-reconciler/src/Untitled-1.md

 }
 ```

-As you can see from the above, `createEvent` and `useResponder` both create event components, so there is overlap.
-There is a core difference though: `useResponder` accepts a second argument allowing for default props to be specified.
-This makes `useResponder` composable and re-usable in ways that offer applicability outside of being consumed in only primitive components.
+As you can see from the above, `useEvent` creates an event component, so there is overlap vs using the event component from the module directly.
+There is a core difference though: `useEvent` accepts a second argument allowing for hook props to be specified.
+This makes `useEvent` composable and re-usable in ways that offer applicability outside of being consumed in only primitive components.
 In product code, a `useFocus` hook can be created that provides a great way of finding if something is being focued:

 ```jsx
 import {useFocus} from 'react-events/focus';